fsantanna-no/ce0-old/README.md

     - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).
     - Returning the owner from a function call to an assignee, which becomes the new owner (e.g. `new = f()`).
-4. When transferring ownership, the original owner is assigned its null subtype.
+4. When transferring ownership, the original owner is assigned its empty subcase.
 5. Ownership cannot be transferred to the current owner subtree.
 6. Ownership cannot be transferred with an active pointer in scope.
 7. A pointer cannot escape or survive outside the scope of its owner.